101+ small business ideas to start now

 109. Job application coach

-Recessions mean redundancies.
-Designing a CV, building a portfolio website, drafting an application letter, preparing for an interview – these common tasks can be not just time-consuming and stressful, particularly for those candidates that are re-entering the job marketplace after a job loss or time at home or who are switching sectors.
-If you have experience in HR or people management, you could consider becoming a coach to support in the application and interview stages.
-Advice can be presented digitally, so you could offer your services to people across the country.
+Given the increase in workplace layoffs over the last few years, 1.5 million people in the UK were unemployed between July and September 2024 (around 4.3% of the population).
+Being out of work is stressful enough without the time-consuming tasks of designing a CV, drafting an application letter and preparing for an interview.
+That’s where you come in.
+If you have experience in HR or people management, you could consider becoming a coach to support someone in the application process and interview stages.
+Advice can be presented digitally, so you can offer your services to people across the country.
 You could also consider advertising a discounted rate for multiple sessions.

 See also: How to start a recruitment business